dev-you-need/dev-you-need.github.io/resume.md

 `May 2012 - January 2016`
 IT manager / Head of IT-infrastructure, __Bank Sovetskiy__
+* Responsible for the IT-infrastructure of whole bank in 17 regions of Russia, 1500 users

 ## Certificates
 * __AWS Cloud Practitioner__, Validation Number TQ570KSJCMF4QLWR